lrdegeest/OursNotYours/README.md

 # OursNotYours

-Repository for working paper "Ours, Not Yours: Property Rights, Poaching and Deterrence in Common-Pool Resources"
+Repository for working paper "Ours, Not Yours: Property Rights, Poaching and Deterrence in Common-Pool Resources" (with Abdul Kidwai and Javier Portillo).